It’s time for Chelsea to blow it up, trust the process and start again

 For now Abramovich Productions Ltd are still in business but now it’s time to take a step back.

-With a new manager to hire, the departure of their star player and an impending transfer ban there is no better time to start again.
+With a new manager, the departure of their star player and a transfer ban there is no better time to start again.

 The phrase “Trust The Process” has become synonymous across American sports, a concept pioneered by former Philadelphia 76ers General Manager Sam Hinkie, although he can hardly lay claim to the popularisation of the phrase itself.